mehackit/sonic-pi-workshop/_exercises/en/10-cheatsheet/01-cheatsheet.md

 ## Other

-If your code is getting slow, try `use_bebug: false` in the beginning of your code.
+If your code is getting slow, try `use_debug false` in the beginning of your code.
 This reduces the log messages Sonic Pi generates and can speed up the code.